shahzadadil/api-error-handler/README.md

 ## What It Does

 It allows you to just register a middleware to handle all exceptions and to send responses back in a consistent manner that is the same for all generated errors.
-No need to worry about anything related to how errors will be handled.�
+No need to worry about anything related to how errors will be handled.